Exhibitions

 The original model base is now 30 years old, over this time the model has grown to include wooden blocks, detailed cardboard cut-outs and 3D printed buildings.
 There are three building colours on the model which are representative of different historical periods of the City’s architecture.

-The publication is part of a wider programme of events, digital publication and exhibition that explore reuse and retrofit in the city.
+The publication is part of a wider programme of events, digital and physical publication and exhibition.
 View the report here.

 Planning London